alicerossii/305091/README.md

 •	**Correlation matrix**: we firstly plotted the whole correlation matrix, with all the features.
 This helped us a lot in seeing the ones we could drop, as they were not correlated with anyone.
 After this passage, we plotted the correlation matrix again but only with the variables we considered useful.

 •	**Feature engineering**: thanks to the correlation matrix and the pairplot of all of our variables, we noticed that we could combine some of them because of how highly correlated they were.
 After this, we had all of our final features, and we made a pairplot of all of them together.
+We created 2 variables: `Energy_Population_Impact` and `Energy_per_Mission`
+- The first feature we create calculates the impact of energy consumption relative to the alien population by multiplying the two existing features.
+- The second one calculates the total energy consumption required per exploration mission by still multiplying the two.

 •	_PCA_: This step has been done in the last part of the project; We had to define the PCA to reduce the number of features in a dataset while retaining as much information (variance) as possible.
 After this, in the last part of the project, we will define it with 2 components for a 2-dimensions figure, and with 3 components for a 3-dimensions figure.
 We will store the result of the PCA transformation in aliens_pca.